samirsahoo007/java/README.md

 If the application’s heap usage reaches the maximum size and it still requires more memory, it generates an **OutOfMemoryError**: Java heap space error.
 The Java heap is allocated using **mmap**, or **shmat** if large page support is requested.
+If we don’t specify these flags, then the JVM will choose default values for them.
+These default values depend on the underlying OS, amount of available RAM, and, of course, the JVM implementation itself:

 ## 2. Stack Memory
 In this memory type, the JVM stores local variables and method information.